-The Liquid Credit allocation includes UK and US buy and maintain bonds, as well as credit multi-asset funds.
+The Liquid Credit allocation includes credit multi-asset and absolute return credit funds.

-The Illiquid Markets includes insurance linked securities, as well as several residual illiquid private equity and property funds.
+The Illiquid Markets includes residual allocations, consisting of insurance linked securities, private equity, and property.

 The Trustee does not consider there to be a material impact of climate-related risks relating to the sponsor covenant on the Fund, given the sector that the sponsor operates in, as well as the well-funded status of the Fund.